INTERIM DEAN AND Vice Dean for Faculty and Research

-Valerie Suslow is professor and Vice Dean for Faculty and Research at the Johns Hopkins Carey Business School.
+Valerie Suslow is interim dean of Johns Hopkins Carey Business School, as well as professor and vice dean for faculty and research.
 She joined Johns Hopkins University in August 2015.

-Previously, Suslow was senior associate dean for MBA Programs at the Ross School of Business at the University of Michigan, where she was also professor of Business Economics and Public Policy, and the Louis and Myrtle Moskowitz Research Professor of Business and Law.
-Before becoming senior associate dean, she held a number of leadership positions with the Ross School faculty.
+Previously, Suslow was senior associate dean for MBA Programs at the Ross School of Business at the University of Michigan, where she was also professor of business economics and public policy, and the Louis and Myrtle Moskowitz Research Professor of Business and Law.

-She has authored numerous articles and book chapters and her research has been published in journals including the International Journal of Industrial Organization, The Journal of Law and Economics, Journal of Economic Literature, Antitrust Law Journal, and the Journal of International Economic Law.
+Suslow has authored numerous articles and book chapters and her research has been published in journals including the Journal of Law and Economics, Antitrust Law Journal, International Journal of Industrial Organization, and Journal of Economic Literature.
 Suslow is a senior editor of the Antitrust Law Journal.

 Suslow earned her PhD in economics from Stanford University and her undergraduate degree from the University of California, Berkeley.
-Her awards include the Victor L. Bernard Faculty Award for Leadership in Teaching from the University of Michigan and the John M. Olin National Fellowship from the Hoover Institution at Stanford University.
+Her awards include the Victor L. Bernard Faculty Award for Leadership in Teaching and the Andy Andrews Distinguished Service Award from the University of Michigan, and the John M. Olin National Fellowship from the Hoover Institution at Stanford University.